 James addresses "the twelve tribes scattered among the nations."
 This indicates God's chosen people who are now scattered throughout the Roman Empire.
 From the contents of the letter we can see that James was writing primarily to Jewish Christians.
-In chapter 2 he addresses believers in our glorious Lord Jesus Christ.
 The use of the words "firstfruits" (1:18) and "the royal law" (2:8), the use of the examples of Abraham, Rahab, Job and Elijah (2:20-25; 5:11,17) without any explanation, and frequent reference to wisdom and proverbs give the letter a distinctly Jewish flavor.
 It is possible that James is writing to those who had been scattered from Jerusalem by the persecution of Stephen (Ac 8:1).

-$^{^{}m 1}$ Early church leaders Origen, Eusebius, Cyril (Jerusalem), Athanasius, Augustine and many others had this view.
+1 Early church leaders Origen, Eusebius, Cyril (Jerusalem), Athanasius, Augustine and many others had this view.